kumvika/ansible_playbooks/README.md

 # ansible_playbooks
-Attempt to write ansibles for few tasks
+Attempt to write ansibles for few tasks:

+Have added ansible to install prometheus exporters on Amazon Linux machines